 Hometown: Douglasville, Georgia

-Education: MS in Educational Psychology, The Florida State University; BS in Psychology, The University of Georiga
+Education: MS in Educational Psychology, Florida State University; BS in Psychology, The University of Georgia

 Fun fact: Avid college football fan, Go Dawgs!

 Why I like working with CCPE: I enjoy working on the CCPE project because it allows me to collaborate with outstanding members of the community, empower fellow Monroe County residents, and ultimately work towards making my new hometown, Monroe County, a better place.